 To guide their decision-making process, Citi financial advisors and portfolio managers have access to the bank’s internal research, including insight from their economists and industry specialists.

 How client money is invested ultimately will depend on the type of account the client chooses as well as the financial advisor.
 An advisor can create a custom portfolio for each client, based on the client’s goals, risk tolerance and time horizon.
-Alternatively, clients can choose from a list of recommended portfolio managers and asset allocation models, including investments like equity and fixed income portfolios, single and multi strategy and mutual funds and ETFs.
-Separately managed accounts are available, as well as investments in alternative funds, such as hedge funds.
+Alternatively, clients can choose from a list of recommended portfolio managers and asset allocation models.
+Separately managed accounts are also available, as well as investments in alternative funds, such as hedge funds.

 Fees Citi Personal Wealth Management charges for its services

 For portfolio management, clients typically pay an annual fee calculated as a percentage of their assets under management.
-The fee typically covers the advisory services as well as custody and transactions charged, provided that affiliated parties are used.
+Rates vary based on the program selected.
 The fee to Citi generally ranges from 0.60% to 2.00% of assets under management, depending on the type and size of the account, and the rate is often negotiable.
 Fees are typically paid quarterly in advance.

-Clients who hire an additional layer of portfolio managers will pay an extra fee for those services, ranging from 0.10% to 1.00%.
+Clients who hire an additional layer of portfolio managers will pay an extra fee for those services, ranging from 0.10% to 0.35% for fixed-income strategies and 0.25% to 0.50% for other strategies.
+Investment managers may also charge a performance-based fee.
 Keep in mind that clients will also pay internal mutual fund and ETF fees, as well as trading costs when another firm is used.

-Financial planning is offered at no additional cost to certain current or potential clients, as well as individuals with net worths of at least $200,000.
+Financial planning is generally offered at no additional cost.
 The online advisory program is also included at no cost for certain clients, or at a rate of 0.55% to new clients.

 Citi Personal Wealth Management disciplinary disclosures